axelarnetwork/axelar-docs/pages/dev/gmp.md

 The destination contract must implement the `IAxelarExecutable` interface defined in [IAxelarExecutable.sol](https://github.com/axelarnetwork/axelar-cgp-solidity/blob/main/src/interfaces/IAxelarExecutable.sol).

-`IAxelarExecutable` has an `\_executeWithToken` function that will be triggered by the Axelar Network after the `callContractWithToken` function has been executed.
+`IAxelarExecutable` has an `\_executeWithToken` function that will be triggered by the Axelar network after the `callContractWithToken` function has been executed.
 You can write any custom logic there.

-The destination contract will be authorised to transfer the ERC20 identified by the `tokenSymbol`.
+The destination contract will be authorized to transfer the ERC-20 identified by the `tokenSymbol`.

 ```solidity
 function _executeWithToken(